ISAITB/docs-services/source/common/index.rst

     </verify>
     ...

-In this example the `receive`_ step results in the test bed being notified by the relevant messaging service.
+In this example the `receive`_ step results in the Test Bed being notified by the relevant messaging service.
 This service has returned as output a ``map`` with one element named "data" that contains the file bytes.
 Given that the `receive`_ step has an ``id`` of "receiveOutput" the test session context now includes a key with this value that refers to the returned output.
 In the subsequent `process`_ step the file content is referred to with the ``$receiveOutput{data}`` expression (see the `GITB TDL expression documentation`_ for details) when this is passed as the "inputFile" input of the "convert" operation.
 The result of the `process`_ step, in this case a ``map``